CONTENTS

 Image Source: Fuji Rock Festival

-Fuji Rock is the largest outdoor music festival in Japan, and it’s been a reliable gathering place for music lovers in Japan since 1997.
-The very first Fuji Rock Festival was held at a ski resort near Mt.
-Fuji, which is where the festival’s name and logo come from, but in recent years the venue has changed to another ski resort in northwestern Japan.
-(They kept the cool name, though!)
-The festival routinely attracts over 100,000 visitors, who come together from all over the world to camp out, enjoy the lush green mountainside, and enjoy a lineup peppered with Japan’s hottest rock artists and supported by a selection of other popular artists pulled from the international music scene.
+Fuji Rock is the largest outdoor music festival in Japan, and it’s been a reliable gathering place for music lovers since 1997.
+The very first Fuji Rock Festival was held in the highlands near Mt.
+Fuji, which is where the festival’s name and logo come from, but in recent years the venue has changed to a picturesque ski resort in northwestern Japan.
+(Of course, they kept the cool name!)
+The festival routinely attracts over 100,000 visitors, who come together from all over the world to camp out, enjoy the lush green mountainside, and enjoy a lineup peppered with Japan’s hottest rock stars and supported by a selection of popular artists pulled from the international music scene.

 Venue: Naeba Ski Resort (苗場スキー場), Niigata